Prismatic $G$-displays and descent theory: Comparison with prismatic -gauges

 be the groupoid of prismatic $G$-$F$-gauges of type $\mu$ over $R$.
 For a homomorphism $f \colon R \to R'$ of quasisyntomic rings over $W(k)$, we have a base change functor

 defined in the same way as in Definition \ref{Definition:base change for G-displays}.

 \begin{rem} A ``truncated analogue'' of the notion of prismatic $G$-$F$-gauges of type $\mu$ was introduced by Drinfeld in \cite[Appendix C]{Drinfeld23} for a $p$-adic formal scheme $\mathcal{X}$ which is formally of finite type over $\Spf \Z_p$, in terms of certain torsors on the \textit{syntomification} of $\mathcal{X}$ in the sense of Drinfeld and Bhatt--Lurie.
-It should be possible to define prismatic $G$-$F$-gauges of type $\mu$ over any $p$-adic formal scheme by using certain torsors on syntomifications, but we will not discuss this here. \end{rem}
+It should be possible to define prismatic $G$-$F$-gauges of type $\mu$ over any $p$-adic formal scheme by using certain torsors on syntomifications, but we will not discuss this here\footnote{After this work was completed, and during the refereeing process, this has been carried out by Gardner--Madapusi--Mathew \cite{GMM}.}. \end{rem}

 \begin{rem} Let $S$ be a quasiregular semiperfectoid ring over $W(k)$.
 For a generator $d \in I_S$, let $ \sigma_d \colon \Rees(\Fil^\bullet_\mathcal{N}(\Prism_S)) \to \Prism_S $ be the homomorphism defined by $a_it^{-i} \mapsto \phi(a_i) d^{-i}$ for any $i \in \Z$.
 Recall the homomorphism $\tau \colon \Rees(\Fil^\bullet_\mathcal{N}(\Prism_S)) \to \Prism_S$ from Definition \ref{Definition:Rees algebra for Nygaard filtration}.
 Similarly to the triple $ (\Rees(I^\bullet), \sigma_d, \tau) $ in Remark \ref{Remark:analogue of Lau's definitions display version}, the triple